RodrigoNeves95/DeepLearningTimeSeries/README.md

 ## Recurrent Architecures + TCN and QRNN

-This script will train the `model_to_run`, where the skopt package will optimize the hyperparameters.
+This script will use the `model_to_run` to train and make predictions, where the skopt package will optimize the hyperparameters.
 Then the best model will be used on the test set.
 The results are saved on `models_storage_folder/model_to_run/Best_Model_Predictions_[4, 24 or 96]/`

 In this case the same model is used to predict the three different horizons.
 Check the argparse help for changng other variables.